Azure/azure-powershell/src/ResourceManager/RecoveryServices.SiteRecovery/Commands.RecoveryServices.SiteRecovery/help/Set-AzureRmRecoveryServicesAsrReplicationProtectedItem.md

 # Set-AzureRmRecoveryServicesAsrReplicationProtectedItem

 ## SYNOPSIS
-Sets recovery properties such as target network and virtual machine size for a Replication Protected Item.
+Sets recovery properties such as target network and virtual machine size for the specified replication protected item.

 ## SYNTAX